 Cons / It took the longest to charge in our smartphone charging test.

 Verdict / The small form factor and reputable brand name make this one of our favorite solar phone chargers.

 Anker is a well-known name in the world of chargers and batteries, so it makes sense that the company also makes a solar phone charger.
 The PowerPort Solar Lite is Anker’s newest solar panel charger, and it slims down the form factor from three solar panels to two.
-While this charger took a little longer to charge than others we reviewed in our hands-on tests, the attention to detail and form factor earned this product the Top Ten Reviews Bronze Award.
+While this charger took a little longer to charge than others we reviewed in our hands-on tests.

 The Anker PowerPort Solar Lite consists of two solar panels that fold together and Velcro shut.
 This device doesn’t have an internal battery and can’t store a charge.
 Instead, you place this phone charger in the sun and it converts solar energy into power for your devices via onboard USB ports.